 Five Quick Facts about Cleaning with Rubbing Alcohol

 Rubbing alcohol does not refer to having to rub the alcohol into a stain or surface in order to clean or sanitize it.
 The term rubbing alcohol actually originates in prohibition-era 1920s North America.
 At that time, this first altered form of rubbing alcohol was used as an ointment for people’s skin, and that is where the “rubbing” comes from.
 Although the word “rubbing” before alcohol was supposed to deter people from drinking it, many consumed it anyway.

 If you have ever applied rubbing alcohol to a surface (including skin), you have probably noticed that it dries rapidly.
 This is because isopropyl alcohol (rubbing alcohol) has a lower boiling point (176 F to 181 F) than water and therefore it evaporates quicker than water.
-This makes rubbing alcohol great for cleaning electronics, keyboards, and remote controls.
+This makes rubbing alcohol great for cleaning electronics, keyboards, cellphone screens, and remote controls.

 Why does your nurse swab rubbing alcohol on the spot where they are going to give you a shot or draw blood?
 Besides rubbing alcohol having a fast evaporation rate it is also a strong disinfectant and sterilizer.
-It is great to use on all types of surfaces around your home because it kills viruses, bacteria, and fungus.
+It is great to use on all types of surfaces around your home because it kills viruses, bacteria, and fungi.